openstack/project-team-guide/doc/source/zuulv3.rst

             - <projectname>-functional
             - tox-py35

 #.
-In ``.zuul.yaml``, you will also define custom jobs, if any.
-If you define
+In the YAML configuration file, you will also define custom jobs, if any.
-   your own jobs, note that job names should be prefixed with the project name to avoid accidentally conflicting with a similarly named job, as discussed in `v3_naming`_.
+   If you define your own jobs, note that job names should be prefixed with the project name to avoid accidentally conflicting with a similarly named job, as discussed in `v3_naming`_.

    For our example project, our custom job is defined as: